kissmetrics/km-support/_posts/2013-04-17-events-or-properties.md

 * Create **Events** to group people who do similar actions.
 * Record *Properties* for the criteria you are comparing/contrasting similar people.

+## Tradeoffs

+* Tracking with events could lead to [too many events][too-many], and it becomes difficult to create aggregate reports without recording at least 2 events for each user action.
+But it's still the best way to count the number of times Action X happened.
+* Tracking with properties is the best way to compare and contrast sets of people.
+The downside is that our reports do not make it elegant to list the number of times each Property Y was set -- this is exclusive to the Power Report.

-In practice, there's a lot of variety in the way you might want to set it up, mainly because the reports you're looking for can change as time goes on.
-I'll walk through three examples:
+In practice, there's a balance in the way you structure your data, mainly because the reports you're looking for can change as time goes on.
+Let's walk through three examples:

 <a name="example-1"></a>
 ### Example 1: Very generic event names (in bold) with one set of specific properties (name of the property is italicized and the values of the property are underlined).